General Registration & Season Information

 There are many good choices from leading lacrosse brands for beginner and intermediate player available at the retail outlets above.

 Mesh pockets are brand new to girls lacrosse 2018 and we love the new Mesh From String King.
-Our Recommendation for all new players is to purchase the STRING KING COMPLETE W with a HIGH POCKET.
+Our Recommendation for all new players is to purchase the STRING KING COMPLETE W with a MID POCKET - more advanced players can opt for a HIGH Pocket.
 You can also order the MESH KIT from String King and have a head strung by SlingIt Lacrosse in San Rafael.

 What are the Expectations of the Players?